Business Management Guide

 • Reliable financial and operational reports

-• Compliance with applicable rules, laws and regulations
+• Compliance with applicable laws, rules, and regulations

-• Safeguarding of resources against loss due to waste, abuse, mismanagement, errors and fraud
+• Safeguarding of resources against loss due to waste, abuse, mismanagement, errors, and fraud

 In plain language, a system of internal controls is essentially a system of checks and balances.